What is the number one thing parents should be thinking about when sending their kids to school?

 How to increase return on investment:

-Cutting costs – One way parents can cut costs by sending their kids to community college for two years.
+Cutting costs – One way parents can cut costs is to send their kids to community college for two years.
 Another is to make sure the education track can be completed in four years.

 Increasing potential earnings – consider the earning potential of the career associated with a given major.
-See the link below:
+The difference between the highest-paying college majors for 2019, versus the lowest-paying college majors is tens of thousands of dollars annually.